ansible/django-gulp-nginx/README.md

 # django-gulp-nginx

 A framework for building containerized [django](https://www.djangoproject.com/) applications.
-Run containers on your laptop while you develop, run a test build, and when you're ready, deploy to the cloud.
-Utilizes [Ansible Container](https://github.com/ansible/ansible-container) to manage each phase of the application lifecycle.
+Utilizes [Ansible Container](https://github.com/ansible/ansible-container) to manage each phase of the application lifecycle, and enables you to begin developing immediately in containers.

 - [Requirements](#requirements)
 - [Getting Started](#getting-started)